JamesPNacino/Fundamental-Stock-Analysis-Intrinsic-Value-And-SEC-Financial-Statement-Data-Download/README.md

 	$53,944 - $7,207 = $46,737

 o	Step 4: Then we decide a growth rate of the company for the next five years.
 This can be analysts’ estimates or your own estimate.
-If analysts decide that the company will grow at 15.37% each year for the next five years, then use a 25% margin of safety.
-This means that the conservative growth rate will be (15.37 * (1 - .25)) = 11.53%. **In this application, the automatic selection option is to have the growth rate at a negative value.
-All this means is that if the growth rate is negative as shown on the app, the calculation for the growth rate value is as follows.
-The slope of the line of best fit through all historic cash flows is calculated.
-A predicted free cash flow value is predicted based on this slope one year into the future.
-Then the growth rate is the percent change of the most recent free cash flow (ttm) value to the predicted free cash flow value one year into the future.**
+If analysts decide that the company will grow at 15.37% each year for the next five years, then it is recommended to use a 25% margin of safety.
+This means that a conservative growth rate should be (15.37 * (1 - .25)) = 11.53%.

-o	Step 5: As a company grows in size it is hard to maintain a high growth rate, so each year, the conservative growth rate will decline by 5% each year.

-o	Step 6: So we take our free cash flow of $46,737 and then we multiply it by the conservative growth rate of 11.53% to get the free cash flow one year from now:
+o	Step 5: So we take our free cash flow of $46,737 and then we multiply it by the conservative growth rate of 11.53% to get the free cash flow one year from now:

 	(46737 * 1.1153) = $52,125 FCF for year one.

-o	Step 7: Then we discount this future cash flow value using 10% to get the NPV of the first year’s free cash flow
+o	Step 6: Then we discount this future cash flow value using 10% to get the NPV of the first year’s free cash flow

 	$52,125 / (1 + .10)^1 = $47,386 NPV FCF
 o	Step 7: Then every year after the first year, we apply the growth decline rate of 5%.
 So calculating the second year free cash flow: